 - SGLT2 inhibitors that release more glucose into the urine

 - Thiazolidinedione, such as pioglitazone and rosiglitazone

 Gestational diabetes is caused during pregnancy by insulin-blocking hormones produced by the placenta.
 So, it’s important to monitor the blood sugar levels several times a day.
 Sometimes, dietary changes and exercises may not be able to reduce the high sugar levels.
 In such a case, they may need insulin to lower their blood sugar and take the best treatment for diabetes in India.

-Key aspects of Diabetes treatment at NH include,
+Key aspects of Diabetes treatment at NH, sugar specialist hospital include,

 - Certified educators to offer diabetes counselling